LiangliangNan/Easy3D/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-If applicable, add screenshots (of the results or error messages), and the complete run log file to help explain your problem.

 **Tell us how to reproduce the bug**
-If applicable, post your code and data here.
+Is it a compile time error or runtime issue?
+ - For compile time issues, post here the code and full compile log.
-Then describe the steps to reproduce the behavior.
+ - For runtime issues, post here screenshots (of the results or error messages), as well as the complete run log file.
+Then describe the steps to reproduce the issue.
+In all cases, post your code and data here (if relevant).

 **Development/Running environment:**
  - OS: [e.g. Windows 10, macOS 11.6]